zjrohrbach/markdown-wkshts/Honors-Agenda.md

-Wed, May 4
+Fri, May 6
 =========

 Objectives
 ------------
-- Be able to explain the difference between a series circuit and a parallel circuit.
-- Be able to explain the concept of *equivalent resistance*.
+- Be able to explain the concept of *equivalent resistance* and calculate it.

 Agenda
 ---------